SchapiroLabor/KBestak_Lab-rotation/README.md

 It was decided that we would work towards implementing Palom as a module within MCMICRO so the first step would be to make a Docker container with it.
 The [DOCKERFILE](/Docker-container/Dockerfile) and the [environment.yml](/Docker-container/environment.yml) can both be found in the Docker container folder.
-The container was built and/or ran with the following commands:
+The container was built with, and can be run with the following commands, respectively:
 ```
 docker build -t palom:test .
 docker run -it palom:test /opt/conda/envs/palom/bin/python